-Do you want a blow the lid off your content marketing hits and bring more zest to your financial institution's content?
-There are three ways that you can build in this kind of excitement around your content so that your message packs a punch.
-It takes a mixture of strategy, creativity and a splash of technology.
+Do you want to blow the lid off your content marketing hits and bring more zest to your financial institution's content?
+There are three ways that you can build this kind of excitement around your content so that your message packs a punch.
+All it takes is a mixture of strategy, creativity, and a splash of technology.

 Strategy - rise to the challenge

 The ongoing challenge in the content marketing space is to find ways to rise above the chatter and have content that lives and breathes and becomes sharable on its own.
 With traditional marketing making it harder to obtain your regular three hits (typically newspaper, radio, and TV) and with the internet market fragmented into so many channels, it's difficult for content to thrive.
 In this topsy-turvy climate, how does one climb to the top of the pile of content being served up about mortgages, savings instruments, and insurance?
 Consider the following points: